Romaldik/Python/README.md

-# Python
+# QA
-python labs university
+QA laboratory from the university